I wish to donate to FOMO’s work to help the children Click Here

-Note: We have built a smaller center at FOMO Mikoko cost £20,000 / $30,000 this is based on the main building and can be expanded as funds become available.
+Note: We have built a smaller center at FOMO Mikoko this is based on the main building and can be expanded as funds become available.

 Exiting Centers Completed:

-To build identical facilities at Galumba, Mikoko, Mangani and Chole villages, (The buildings will consist of a hall, office, store, kitchen & toilets.
-The building will act as a meeting and feeding centre for the growing number of children, some centres have over 400 children.
-The buildings will also facilitate the existing play school programme, and learning activities)
+FOMO plans to construct similar facilities at Nalawade and Nessa villages.
+(The facilities will include a hall, office, store, kitchen & toilets.
+They will serve as a place for the children to meet and eat, some centres have over 300 children.
+They will also support the existing play school programme and learning activities.)

-In many parts of the world we have community halls, which are or have been the hub of the village activities.
-In rural Malawi no such building exists, life is about making it to the next day.
+In many parts of the world, community halls are or have been the centre of village life.
+In rural Malawi, such buildings do not exist and life is about survival.

-The buildings provide a valuable service to the children, not just in the immediate village, but also from many villages close by.
-Many of the older children walk over five miles to the main centre to use the facilities there, computers, library etc. To make the facilities available to everyone we need a purpose-built building that can be adapted to meet changing needs.
+The buildings offer a valuable service to the children from many nearby villages.
+Many of the older children walk more than five miles to the main centre to access the computers, library etc. To make the facilities accessible to everyone, we need a custom-built building that can adapt to changing needs.

-The building is a major investment, but one we have experienced before, we are confident that we have the support of the local community and each village has given a plot of land for a new centre.
-With your help and the local communities’ commitment we can provide this valuable service.
+The building is a major investment, but we have done it before and we have the support of the local community.
+Each village has donated a piece of land for a new centre.
+With your help and the local communities’ dedication, we can provide this valuable service.

 - Project – To build Pre-school activity areas.
 (Climbing frames, swings, seesaw etc.)